parsing-science/gwc_presentation/README.md

 # UIC Girls Who Code presentation 7/21/16

+This repo contains a jupyter notebook with a linear regression example.

+Follow the steps below to get set up.

 Step 1: Clone this repo or download the zip file using the buttons above